 Gaming is an India-wide hit, but trends differ from expectations

 The Indian Gaming Industry has been the talk of the town since the advent of competitive smartphone games.
 Gamers from across the country have made careers out of mobile games.
 Competitive e-sport tournaments are nothing unusual in contemporary times.
 As heavyweight titles with competitive lobbies make the most buzz, you might get tricked into believing that games like BGMI, COD: Mobile, and Apex Legends are the only popular ones in the industry.
+However, one must not forget the charm and excitement that online slot games bring to the table.
+And in this aspect, the Gates of Olympus slot game is a true gem in the world of online gaming.

 However, the ground reality is somewhat different.
 Sure, these games enjoy a massive gamer base, but there’s another genre of games that is the unsung hero in the Indian gaming industry.